 Being a chocolatier is a calling, not a job.
 It requires steady hands and steely nerves, patience and precision.
 Thirteen brave souls from nine colleges spent the gruelling weekend slaving over hot pots of molten chocolate in a shiny kitchen classroom at Humber College.
 Some were barely a few hours into their chocolate courses back home.

 So there were plenty of blushes, and at least one accidental profanity accompanied an accidentally dropped garnish.
 A young woman cut her hand three times.
-But in general, the students maintained their poise under the scrutiny of a roomful of perfectionists dreaming of perfection.
+But in general, the students maintained their poise under the scrutiny of a roomful of perfectionists.

 They have to get used to being watched, according to top chefs Derrick Tu Tan Pho and Bruno Elsier.
 Pho is head of the Chocolate Academy in St-Hyacinthe, Que., and Elsier is executive chef/higher education at Aramark Canada.

 The pair reminisced about how hot, hot, hot it can get in restaurant and hotel kitchens: A newbie, bent over while plating, is apt to look up and find three executive chefs glaring at him, arms crossed.

 According to Elsier, many culinary students fall into the trap of thinking more is more.
 “That’s the biggest mistake they make,” he says.